-WHO and UNAIDS have recognised inmates in prisons as one the groups who are at higher risk of acquiring HIV infection.
-Research has concluded generally higher prevalence of HIV among incarcerated population than in the general population.
-However, data on HIV prevalence among incarcerated population in India has been scarce in past.
+WHO and UNAIDS have recognised prison inmates as one of the groups who are at higher risk of acquiring HIV infection.
+Research has concluded generally higher prevalence of HIV among the incarcerated population than in the general population.
+However, data on HIV prevalence among the incarcerated population in India has been scarce thus far.

-Inmates at central prisons were included as 8th population group for the first time in 2019 round of HIV surveillance under India's National AIDS Control Programme (NACP) to monitor the level and trend of the HIV/AIDS epidemic among them.
-The results have been consistent with global knowledge with HIV prevalence among the surveillance prison population being almost 8 times higher than in the general adult population.
+Inmates at central prisons were included as the 8th population group for the first time in 2019 round of HIV surveillance under India's National AIDS Control Programme (NACP) to monitor the level and trend of the HIV/ AIDS epidemic among them.
+The results have been consistent with the global knowledge-HIV prevalence among the surveillance prison population being almost 8 times higher than the general adult population.

 As of December 2O17, around 4.51 lakh people were in prison.
 In the same year, around 16.56 lakh people were admitted in various jails of the country.
-Findings from the first round of surveillance in the population will be helpful to augment evidence driven national AIDS response to a million of inmates in a year.
+Findings from the first round of surveillance in the population will be helpful to augment evidence-driven national AIDS response to a million of inmates in a year.

 The National AIDS Control Programme, in consultation with UNAIDS, WHO, UNODC and other key stakeholders has been implementing comprehensive package of services as recommended by UN agencies in 864 prisons.
-Besides, 310 Swadhar Homes, Ujjawala Homes and Short-stay Homes are also covered with comprehensive package of services under NACP.
-In view of the findings from first round of Surveillance, the expansion needs to be further fast-tracked to saturate the universe of around 1400 prisons across country.
+Besides, 310 Swadhar Homes, Ujjawala Homes and Short-stay Homes have also been covered with comprehensive package of services under NACP.
+In view of the findings from first round of surveillance, the expansion needs to be further fast-tracked to saturate the universe of around 1400 prisons across the country.

-India is committed to achieve 'End of AIDS' as a public health threat by 2030 across the location and population.
+India is committed to achieve 'End of AIDS' as a public health threat by 2030 across the locations and population.
 As evident, inmates in the prison and other closed settings are one of the population group which are affected more than the general population.
-I am confident that evidences on HIV/AIDS related knowledge, service uptake, behaviours and HIV prevalence generated through surveillance among prisoners will be used extensively by policy makers, programme managers, civil societies and researchers to further augment the comprehensive interventions towards prevention, identification and treatment of HIV infections in prison settings.
+I am confident that evidences on HIV/AIDS related knowledge, service uptake, behaviours and HIV prevalence generated through surveillance among prisoners will be used extensively by policy makers, programme managers, civil societies and researchers to further augment the comprehensive interventions towards prevention, identification and treatment of HIV infections under prison settings.